axelerant/blt-full-stack-automated-tests/SetUp_README.md

    ```

 +   **Note:**
-    If console is looking for user input during installation, proceed with default option by press enter as we followed already in lando project and if any exception "Drupal\Core\Installer\Exception\InstallerException" throws which is due to permission, then please give permission to the docroot folder by executing ```$ chmod -R 777 docroot``` for installing respective plugins belongs to umami profile and execute again ```blt setup```.
+    If console is looking for user input during installation, proceed with default option by press enter and if any exception "Drupal\Core\Installer\Exception\InstallerException" throws which is due to permission, then please give permission to the docroot folder by executing ```$ chmod -R 777 docroot``` for installing respective plugins belongs to umami profile and execute again ```blt setup```.
 I will work with developers to get rid of this exception.

 6. Now you would all set to see the umami site and log into your site(http://local.qa-hackathon-drupal-vm.com) with drush: